 A student is given two attempts within the program to achieve success.
 Students who fail to earn a 75% ("C") or better in any Medical Laboratory Technician course will be dismissed from the program effective on the last day of that course and must reapply for admission.
 Once a completed application is received, readmission will be based upon a space-available basis.
-Students may be readmitted only one time.
+Students may be readmitted only once.
 A second failure to earn 75% ("C") or better in any Medical Laboratory Technician course will result in automatic dismissal from the program with no option for readmission.
 Failure to earn a 75% ("C") or better in two (2) or more Medical Laboratory Technician courses in the same semester will result in automatic dismissal from the program with no option for readmission.
-Self-withdrawal from the program is considered an attempt.